collibra/terraform-provider-data-access/docs/resources/mask.md

 - `data_sources` (Attributes Set) The list of data sources that this mask is applicable to (see [below for nested schema](#nestedatt--data_sources))
 - `name` (String) The name of the mask
-- `type` (String) The masking method, which defines how the data is masked.
-Available types are defined by the data source.

 ### Optional